-There are so many amazing fall festivals in Virginia and the DC area.
+There are so many fantastic fall festivals in Virginia and the DC area.
 It’s hard to sort through them all and decide what is best for your family, so I am here to help!
 We have visited all of the festivals and events below.
 You’ll find a quick summary of each fall festival and then a link to a detailed post about each.
 Hopefully, you can find a pumpkin festival in Northern Virginia that you love!

 Where?
 15621 Braddock Rd, Centreville, VA 20120

 When?
 Open mid-September till early November